bilberrry-packages/yii2-digitalocean-spaces/README.md

 Every handler must extend the `Handler` class or implement the `Handler` interface.
 Handlers gets the `S3Client` instance into its constructor.

-The implementation of the `HasBucket` and `HasAcl` interfaces allows the command builder to set the values of bucket and acl by default.
+The implementation of the `HasSpace` and `HasAcl` interfaces allows the command builder to set the values of space and acl by default.

 To make the plain commands asynchronously, you have to implement the `Asynchronous` interface.
 Also, you can use the `Async` trait to implement this interface.